uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-admins.md

 ### SEE ALSO

-* [lagoon add](lagoon_add.md)	 - Add a project, or add notifications and variables to projects or environments
+* [lagoon list](lagoon_list.md)	 - List projects, environments, deployments, variables or notifications